-Consistent with federal and state guidance, Springs will continue to ensure students with disabilities are provided with equal access to our distance learning programs.
+Consistent with federal and state guidance, Springs will continue to ensure students with disabilities are provided with equal access to our programs.
 Springs will provide a free appropriate public education (FAPE) to the maximum extent possible to our students who have Individualized Education Plans (IEPs) through a flexible delivery model.
-Parents have been provided with an Emergency Contingency Plan (ECP) that outlines how special education and related services, supplementary aids and services, transition services, and Extended School Year (ESY) services will be provided through distance learning educational programs during the continuance of any emergency situation that prevents in person instruction.
+Parents have been provided with an Emergency Contingency Plan (ECP) that outlines how special education and related services, supplementary aids and services, transition services, and Extended School Year (ESY) services will be provided during the continuance of any emergency situation that prevents in person instruction.
 Additional consult services are available to students and parents through the ECP as needed.
-Special Education staff have been given access to a HIPAA and FERPA compliant platform for the provision of distance learning services and assessments.
+Special Education staff have been given access to a HIPAA and FERPA compliant platform for the provision of services and assessments.
 IEP meetings will continue to be held virtually and/or telephonically throughout the continuance of the emergency, and will be scheduled in accordance with all applicable timelines.
-When students are allowed to return to in-person instruction, reopen its facilities, and resume programs as they were prior to the current closures parents and the other members of the EP team will make an individualized determination as to whether compensatory education services are needed under applicable standards and requirements.

-All foster/homeless and EL students will continue to receive services through the MTSS Tier II program to ensure their success during the distance learning model.
+All foster/homeless and EL students will continue to receive services through the MTSS Tier II program to ensure their success.
 Any additional assistance needed will be given.